Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 and you're controls will be as shown in the image below: \
 ![fonzo mapping](https://github.com/christianhaitian/arkos/raw/main/devices/rg351p_halflife_fonzo.png)

+### Heart of Darkness (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
+Instructions: Just add your own Heart of Darkness game files to the ports/hode/gamedata folder.
+Then Just start Heart of Darkness from Ports in the emulationstation menu.

 ### Hydra Castle Labyrinth (RG351V, OGA, RGB10, RK2020 Only and [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: Hydra Castle Labyrinth files are already included and ready to go.
 Just start Hydra Castle Labyrinth from Ports in the emulationstation menu.